timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

 A **GUI** exists to make an application more convenient for the user.
 An **API** does the same for its users, but with a lexical rather than a graphical interface.

 #### Some useful APIs
-Instagram, Food2Fork, Twitter, Spotify, Google Books, Google Maps, Weather, etc.
+Instagram, Food2Fork, Twitter, Spotify, Google Books, Google Maps, WeatherUnderground, etc.

 #### Breakout
 With a partner, spend 10 minutes